L'Jarius Sneed: 2024

 On March 29, 2024, the Kansas City Chiefs traded Sneed and a 2024 seventh-round pick (252nd overall) to the Tennessee Titans for a 2025 third-round pick and a 2024 seventh-round pick (229th overall).
 The same day, the Tennessee Titans signed Sneed to a four–year, $76.40 million contract that includes $51.50 million guaranteed, $44.00 million guaranteed upon signing, and an initial signing bonus of $20.00 million.

 He entered training camp slated as the de facto No. 1 starting cornerback.
 Head coach Brian Callahan named Sneed and Chidobe Awuzie the starting cornerbacks to start the season.
 On September 8, 2024, Sneed made his debut in the Tennessee Titans' season-opener at the Chicago Bears and made four combined tackles (three solo) as the Titans lost 17–24.
 On October 13, 2024, Sneed collected a season-high eight combined tackles (seven solo) before exiting in the third quarter of their 17–20 loss to the Indianapolis Colts after injuring his quadriceps after taking a direct hit to his leg by a player's helmet.
 On November 22, 2024, the Tennessee Titans announced their decision to officially place Sneed on injured reserve for the rest of 2024 NFL season due to his quadriceps injury.
 He has already missed five games after his quadriceps strain was worse than it was initially thought.
 He ultimately did not play the rest of the season, and underwent surgery in late November.
 He finished his first season with the Tennessee Titans with a total of 23 combined tackles (19 solo) in five games and five starts.
 He received an overall grade of 36.3 from Pro Football Focus.

 2025

 On the first day of training camp, the Titans placed Sneed on Active/physically unable to perform list on July 24, 2025.
 On October 23, the Titans placed him on injured reserve due to a quad injury.

+On March 13, 2026, Sneed was released by the Titans.

+Kansas City Chiefs (second stint)

+On June 9, 2026, Sneed signed a one-year, $5 million contract to return to the Kansas City Chiefs.

+Personal life

+On November 12, 2025, Sneed was indicted by a grand jury in Dallas County, Texas, due to failing to report a felony that occurred in December 2024.
+On May 5, 2026, the case against Sneed was dismissed.